21 June 2014

 In Britain during the last two or three decades we have seen a marked increase in the gap between the very rich and the very poor.
 Worse still, we are seeing an ever larger fraction of GDP going into the hands of well-off people.
 This would be galling enough if the well-off spent that money; but at least then it would cascade down the social scale, and the makers of smart cars, their chauffeurs, their petrol-pump attendants and their skivvies would all benefit.
 But if the rich merely sit on their money (or lend it out at interest, or use it to buy out competitors) it is very damaging to the economy; the country goes into recession; we all sit around waiting for signs of recovery, from someone else.
 We need the 'multiplier' effect.
 In the classical phrase "supply creates its own demand"; meaning that, in aggregate, everything that is sold has to be bought; and buyers must sell something if they are to be able to buy.

 I am not crying for astronomical rates of income tax.
 Nor is this an anti-business agenda.
 Indeed it is a pro-business agenda, because it is arguing for the importance of markets for enterprises.
 But it is indeed an anti-rich agenda.
 The money has to be recirculated somehow.
 If they are smart, the rich will spend it and enjoy it.
-Otherwise it has to be taken off them by some means or other; by VAT, by domestic rates on large properties (whether lived in or not), and finally, if any remains, when they die.
+Otherwise it has to be taken off them by some means or other; by VAT, by domestic rates on large properties (whether lived in or not); and finally, if any remains, it must be taken off them when they die.
 (Rich sons are not noted for their enterprise.)

 No comments: